Flamberge27/mlb-showdown-player/README.md

 This repository is to help me fulfill my childhood wish of having the 'best' lineup.
 While I have it mostly narrowed down, there are some places where the choice between the top few players isn't clear.

+This isn't coded in Python because it's a very object-oriented project, and Python simply isn't the optimal programming language for object-oriented tasks.